Warrantless Searches In Charleston

 4.)
 Exigent Circumstances

-Situations involving emergency circumstances may justify Charleston law enforcement in making both warrantless entries into private residences and warrantless detentions of individuals.
-Some examples of emergency circumstances that can give rise to a valid warrantless entry or detention include "hot pursuit' (police chasing fleeing suspects); situations involving serious injury or the threat of serious injury; and situations in which police reasonably believe that contraband or criminal evidence may otherwise be destroyed.
+In emergency situations Charleston law enforcement may be justified in making warrantless entries into and searches of private residences and also warrantless detentions of individuals."Hot pursuit" is one such example of an emergency circumstance that can give rise to valid warrantless entry, search or detention.
+This can occur when police are chasing fleeing suspects.
+Additionally, emergency situations involving serious injury or the threat of serious injury may give rise to valid warrantless entry or search.
+Finally, a third emergency circumstance that may give rise to valid warrantless entry or search are situations where police reasonably believe that contraband or criminal evidence may otherwise be destroyed.

 5.)
 Search Incident To Lawful Arrest

 Subsequent to lawful arrests in Charleston, police may conduct warrantless searches of arrested persons and the area within their immediate vicinity during and immediately subsequent to the arrest.